Odette Dynasty O’Hara

 Michael: Exactly.

-Sabrina: Like for Halloween, do you watch like American Horror Story?
+Sabrina: Like, for Ha–Halloween.
+Um, do you watch, like, American Horror Story?

-Sabrina: Okay so they did the hotel.
-So, my family kind of did that for Halloween, my stepdad dressed up as, what’s the guy’s name?
+Sabrina: Okay.
+So, they did the hotel one.
+So, my family, kind of, did that for Halloween.
+My stepdad dressed up as… what’s the guy’s name?
 The man who was dressed in drag.

 Michael: Okay.

-Sabrina: So my my stepdad did that.
+Sabrina: So, my, my stepdad did that.
 My stepdad’s real straight.
+[Laughs]

 Michael: I love it.